mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 *My go-to for underwater macro photography*

 The TG-7 is my primary underwater camera and the one I reach for whenever I want detailed, close-up shots of marine life.
 I have underwater housing for it, which allows me to take it to depth without any issues.
-Alone, the camera is still waterproof and can go up tp 15 meters without the housing!
+Alone, the camera is still waterproof and can go up to 15 meters without the housing!

 **Settings:** I always shoot using the custom white balance setting, which I set during the dive using something white, usually my underwater dive slate, to calibrate the color accurately for the depth and conditions I'm in.
 The TG-7 also has preset white balances for shallow, mid, and deep water which are great when you don't have a slate handy.
 For shooting, I use either Underwater Macro or Underwater Microscope mode depending on how small my subject is, both are excellent for capturing the fine details of nudibranchs, crustaceans, and other tiny reef creatures.